Page highlights

 Linked data can provide a valuable source of information to monitor the prevalence of diagnosed COPD that is managed with specific prescriptions or requires emergency or hospital care.

 More than 365,000 people aged 35 and over were identified with COPD in the National Integrated Health Service Information (NIHSI) data at 30 June 2019 based on their health service use in the year before, a prevalence of 2.7%.
-Almost 66,200 of those people where using health services for their COPD for the first time since July 2010.
+Almost 66,200 of those people were using health services for their COPD for the first time since July 2010.
 This equates to 181 new COPD service users every day.

 The prevalence of COPD increased with age, ranging from 0.2% among those aged 35–44 to 10% among those aged 85 and over.
 These proportions were largely stable between 2017 and 2019.